 Other elements of a state's economic and social structure may also have influenced its propensity to adopt general laws.
-For example, agrarian interests, while not necessarily hostile to manufacturing, may have regarded limited liability corporations as potentially disruptive financially, and opposed a transition to open access to the corporate form.
+For example, agrarian interests, while not necessarily hostile to manufacturing, may have regarded limited liability corporations as potentially disruptive financially and opposed a transition to open access to the corporate form.
 States with a larger share of their population engaged in agriculture may therefore have been more likely to resist the adoption of a general statute.
 In addition, some states may have developed stronger associational cultures or institutions that encouraged participation in political or economic organizations, or reform movements.
 Those states would have been more likely to adopt statutes that facilitated access to the corporate form.
-Finally, the importance of slavery in a state's economy may have influenced the openness of its institutions (Engerman and Sokoloff, 2002), and perhaps its political system's willingness to make the corporate form openly accessible to the population.
+Finally, the importance of slavery in a state's economy may have influenced the openness of its institutions (Engerman and Sokoloff 2002), and perhaps its political system's willingness to make the corporate form openly accessible to the population.

 We can begin to investigate these hypotheses more carefully by comparing various characteristics of states that did and did not adopt general incorporation by 1860.
 In order to avoid the potential for general incorporation acts to influence the measures of economic and social structures under analysis, these data will be taken from the year 1840, before most states had adopted general acts.
-It should be noted that this will restrict the sample of states to those for which census data is available in 1840.25 which presents the total number of special charters granted to businesses up to 1840, scaled by 1840 population, indicate that the states that did not adopt general incorporation acts were far more liberal in granting charters to businesses.
-The mean among those that did not adopt general acts, 0.117 charters per 100 persons, was more than twice as high as that of the states that did adopt general acts (0.052 charter per 100 persons), and the difference is highly statistically significant.
-Apparently, the legislatures of these states retained discretion over access to the corporate form only in a very limited sense, as entrepreneurs seeking charters were generously accommodated.
-In such states, the need for fundamental reform of the chartering process through a general act would have been perceived as less acute, as the scope for corrupt influence was likely quite narrow in an environment in which charters were granted to the vast majority of applicants.26
+It should be noted that this will restrict the sample of states to those for which census data is available in 1840.

-Simple comparisons of means are presented in Table 2.
+Simple comparisons of means are presented in table 5.2.
 The data in the first three rows of the table offer statistical confirmation that small states, both in terms of geographical area and population, were less likely to adopt general incorporation acts, and that states located along the Atlantic seaboard were also less likely to adopt such laws.
-The data in the fourth row,
+The data in the fourth row, which presents the total number of special charters granted to businesses up to 1840, scaled by 1840 population, indicate that the states that did not adopt general incorporation acts were far more liberal in granting charters to businesses.
+The mean among those that did not adopt general acts, 0.117 charters per 100 persons, was more than twice as high as that of the states that did adopt general acts (0.052 charter per 100 persons), and the differ-

-25 This results in the exclusion of Texas, California, Minnesota, and Kansas from the analysis.
+25. This results in the exclusion of Texas, California, Minnesota, and Kansas from the analysis.
 Of these, only Texas failed to adopt a general act prior to 1860.